 |Area||Output Rating (Gallons per day)|

 |Over 2000 sq. ft.||10.0 or higher|

 When selecting a humidifier, take into account the purchase price, operating costs and maintenance costs of the unit.
 Some models consume more energy than others, so choosing a model that is right for your home and budget is important.
-Some of the most popular types of humidifier are listed below.
+Some of the most popular types of humidifiers are listed below:

 Whether you choose a warm mist or cool mist humidifier is a matter of personal taste.
 Both types raise the humidity level and make your home more comfortable.
 The cool mist humidifier is the most effective in adding moisture to the air: it works faster, doesn't make the room hot and lasts longer.
 Also, with a cool mist humidifier there is no risk of being scalded with hot water or steam.

 Whole-house humidifiers are installed in the ductwork, next to your furnace.
 They add humidity to your entire home.
 Most have humidistats, allowing you to set the exact level of humidity you want.
 Installing a humidifier is an easy job if you're replacing your furnace, but you can also have a humidifier fitted to your current system.

 Most whole-house humidifiers operate on the basis of a simple concept.
 Air heated by your furnace or heat pump passes through a ceramic-coated pad in the humidifier, called an evaporator pad.
 The evaporator pad is saturated with water.
 The air absorbs moisture from the pad and adds humidity throughout the home as it circulates.
 Depending on the model you choose and the size of your home, a humidifier will use from 1.5 to 12 gallons of water per day when the furnace is operating.
 But don't worry, this small amount of water isn't enough to notice a difference on your water bill.

 After each use, clean the inside to prevent the accumulation of concentrated minerals and to prevent bacterial growth.
 Follow the manufacturer's instructions.